-A change of applied professor is possible only at the end of a semester.
-Normally, the student will remain with the same applied professor throughout his/her tenure at the college.
+A change of applied professor is possible only at the end of a semester and students are encouraged change studios only at the end of an academic year.
 To change to another professor, the student should make a request in writing to Mr. Jeff Bauman, the Director of Vocal and Choral Studies.